 After some more time in hospital without any medication, she was deemed “clinically suitable for absolute discharge”, although her psychiatrist described her as having very poor judgment and insight.
 Linda had refused all along to give consent for the hospital to speak to her family, so they were not informed of her release.

 After some roaming about, she found an empty farmhouse for shelter.
 Winter soon set in, and it was unusually cold and snowy.
-For two months she lived off of apples from a tree outside the house, until she ran out of food on December 6, 2007.
+For two months, she lived off of apples from a tree outside the house, until she ran out of food on December 6, 2007.
 She had a supply of water from the snow outside.
 Although the farmhouse was within sight of another house and a major highway, Linda’s presence was never noticed, and her delusions prevented her from seeking help.

 Throughout this time, she kept a journal.
 It was eloquently written, but clearly showed that she was unwell.
 She had the insight to recognize that she was starving to death.
 On December 14th, she wrote a note that began “To whomever finds my body: My death is the result of domestic violence/abuse”, although this was not based in reality.
 She continued daily journal entries as she grew progressively weaker.
 She wrote that she would keep praying since “God knows where I am.”
 January 13, 2008 was the last entry, with only the date written.

 I’m aware that my illness could take my life via suicide, but the thought of undergoing this sort of ordeal is bone-chilling.
 We as a society should not be allowing this to happen to the most vulnerable among us.
 And yet where do we find a balance between allowing autonomy and enforcing desperately needed treatment?
 I’m a bit too shaken right now to have any sort of articulate idea.

-There’s more on social issues on the Social Justice Issues page.
+There’s more on social issues on the Social Justice & Equality page.